 Storage and Stability

-Please refer to sample label for expiration date, specific storage temperature, and specific storage conditions.
+Please refer to the sample label for storage conditions.

 Proficiency testing samples are presented as single blind.
 No values for the samples are released until the testing period concludes.